Gamification in Education: Benefits, Risks, Examples

-Structural gamification means that the content of the training course does not undergo changes, only the structure around it does.
-By contrast, content gamification presumes that both content and structure are game-like.
+Structural gamification means the content doesn’t undergo changes.
+Only the structure around it does.
+The primary focus behind this type of gamification is to stimulate the learner to read the content and engage them in learning through reward systems.
+By contrast, content gamification presumes both content and structure are game-like.

-An app that is used to learn traffic laws before driving test is the example of structural gamification.
-The content of it comprises actual traffic laws, while the structure is organized as a quiz.
+An app used to learn traffic laws before a driving test is an example of structural gamification.
+The app’s content comprises existing traffic laws, while the structure is organized as a quiz.

-Meanwhile, a foreign language learning tool for young kids where they discover new language as a story along with a non-player character is the example of content gamification in education.
+Meanwhile, there also are examples of content gamification in educational contexts.
+For instance, a language learning tool for young kids where they discover a new language as a story.
 Both content and structure differ from a traditional programming course.

 - Game levels